Suspected COVID-19 Patient in Kenya Narrates Ordeal At Isolation Centre

 As of March 25, Kenya had a total of 28 cases of confirmed COVID-19 patients.
 The number had grown quite fast since the first case was confirmed on 13 March.

 Until now, the happenings in the various isolation and quarantine centres the government had put up remained a mystery to Kenyans on the outside.
-One suspect COVID-19 patient, took it to twitter to narrate his ordeal and give us a glimpse of how things are in isolation.
+One suspected COVID-19 patient, took it to twitter to narrate his ordeal and gave us a glimpse of how things are in isolation.

 The twitter user, only identified by the username “Kara”, was admitted at Mbagathi isolation centre after he showed mild symptoms of COVID-19.
 He says that he got into contact with someone who had earlier been in contact with Kilifi Deputy Governor, who refused to self-isolate after jetting in from a Coronavirus stricken city.

-The 26th of March was Kara’s third day and he opened on his experience through a series of tweets.
+The 26th of March was Kara’s third day and he opened on his experience through a series of tweets, as he awaited his results.

 Get Data Bundles